felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 representation in the output representation.

-While each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, when we say Intermediate Representation we usually mean the IR generated in step 5, "optimized" (_transformed_) in step 6, and lowered in step 7.
+While each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, we usually take Intermediate Representation to mean the IR generated in step 5, "optimized" (_transformed_) in step 6, and lowered in step 7.

+## Different Languages, Same IR

 Steps 1-5 are specific to the source language of the input program, but all other steps are agnostic to the language; the IR is the first such agnostic